Cooking the perfect beef tenderloin isn't difficult - it's based on two simple principles: time and temperature.

 - Lightly season with salt and peppersalt and pepper

-- Place on broiler rack and bake uncovered at 475ºF for 20 minutes
+- Place on broiler rack and bake uncovered at 325°F-475ºF for 12-20 minutes, depending upon how rare or done you like your tenderloin

-- Check internal temperature for desired doneness; if it's ten degrees below how you want your tenderloin, remove it and cover it in foil; allow to rest 10-minutes before slicing.
+- Check internal temperature for desired doneness every 10-minutes; when it's ten degrees below how you want your tenderloin, remove it and cover it in foil; allow to rest 10-minutes before slicing.
 If it's not quite the internal temperature you're looking for, return tenderloin to oven and continue to check the internal temperature every 10-minutes until it's ten degrees below the desired doneness

 Horseradish Sauce Instructions